 (not including debts such as a mortgage secured by your principal

 residence), a consumer proposal might be the right choice for you.

 What is a consumer proposal?

 A consumer proposal is a formal, legally binding process that is administered by a bankruptcy trustee.
-In this process, your advisor at Canadian Debt Solutions Inc. will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, or extend the time you have to pay off the debts, or both.
+In this process, you and your advisor will work with you to develop a “proposal”—an offer to pay creditors a percentage of what is owed to them, or extend the time you have to pay off the debts, or both.
 The term of a consumer proposal cannot exceed five years (60 months).

 Payments are made through the trustee, and the trustee uses that money to pay each of your creditors.

 To find out if a consumer proposal (or a different option) is the right choice for you, set up a meeting with Gregory to discuss your personal circumstances.
 Greg will evaluate your financial situation and explain the pros and cons of the various options that could help you solve your financial problems.
 If you decide to submit a consumer proposal, your advisor and an appointed trustee will work with you to develop a proposal that works for both you and your creditors.
 Below is an explanation of what happens when you file a consumer proposal.

 If you file a consumer proposal, you must